Adjournment (games): Go

 Adjournments are common in long matches of the game of Go.
 Major Japanese title matches like the Honinbo, Kisei and Meijin commonly have thinking time of over eight hours per player.
 Such matches are played over two days and use a sealed move during the adjournment.
 As in chess, a sealed move may have a forced response, giving an advantage to the sealing player.
 Sealing a move that has no purpose other than to force a particular answer from one's opponent is considered poor etiquette.

-Other games

-Other games that use adjournments and sealed moves are typically also strategic two player board games, such as xiangqi or shogi.